Skip to content

 Business For Good San Diego

-This article was originally posted by BFG board member Diolinda Monteiro on 5thdotstudio.com.
+This article was originally posted by BFG board member Diolinda Monteiro on 5thdotstudio.com, and updated November 2025.

 The holiday season is a hectic time of year for most of us.
 Attending and hosting gatherings can be stressful.
 And when you host a party it’s easy to fall back on readily available items that are affordable and make entertaining easy and festive.